inductiva/inductiva/tutorials/how_to/run-benchmarks.md

 benchmark.run(num_repeats=2)
 ```

-- Speed up the benchmark execution by parallelizing the repetitions on each machine.
-- For each machine group, set the number of machines to the number of repetitions (i.e., ```num_machines=num_repeats```)
-- The repetitions of the simulations on each machine group will then run in parallel.
+**2. Parallelize Benchmark Execution**

+To speed up benchmark execution, run multiple repetitions in parallel by setting the `num_machines` parameter equal to the number of repetitions (`num_repeats`).
+Each machine in the group will handle one repetition:

 ```python
 from inductiva import benchmarks, simulators, resources